example42/example42.github.io/_posts/2019-12-09-request-for-tinydata.md

 title: Puppet Tip 107 - Request for Tiny Data
 ---

-If you know something about example42, you should know that we developed Tiny Puppet, a Puppet module which allows to manage potentially **any application** on any **Operating System**.
+If you know something about example42, you should know that we developed [Tiny Puppet](https://github.com/example42/puppet-tp){:target="_blank"} (tp), a Puppet module which allows to manage potentially **any application** on any **Operating System**.

 What application?
 Anything that can be installed via a Puppet **package** resource.

 What Operating Systems?
 Mainly **Linux** (RedHat, Debian, Suse and derivatives) but also **Solaris**, **BSDs** and **Darwin** (with brew-cask), **Windows** (with Chocolatey).

-It's supposed to be used in local profiles, when for a given application we just need to manage package, service, and configuration file(s) triplet.
-Just to give you the following code:
+It's supposed to be used in local profiles, when for a given application we just need to manage the package, service, and configuration file(s) triplet.

+Just to give you an idea, the following code:

     class profile::openssh (
       String $template = 'profile/openssh/sshd_config.erb',